 You might recall the charming Hall family who won our Unfrozen Winner contest earlier this year.
 Check out their adorable snowman submission!

-Aramendia Plumbing, Heating and Air, A Service Experts Company sent the Halls on a Disney Cruise and covered airfare for four.
+Aramendia Plumbing, Heating and Air sent the Halls on a Disney Cruise and covered airfare for four.
 Mom and Dad (Rebecca and Bradley) took their two oldest children, Korbin and Brooke, on their Disney Cruise during mid-summer.
 Korbin and Brooke had never been on a cruise before and Rebecca and Bradley hadn’t been in about 10 years.

 “I can’t even begin to explain how much fun we had and how truly amazing the whole experience was,” wrote Rebecca.
 “It was a vacation we could have never taken on our own.
 Disney does cruising right!”